ZivileU/image-search/README.md

 I am fetching the data with an asynchronous function using `axios` since it automatically handles the Json data transformation.
 I have never used `axios` before and took the chance to try it out.
 The data received is paginated and fetched one page at a time.
 The fetch function is called in the useEffect hook only when the search value or data page number changes to prevent unnecessary rerenders.
 I am using `axios CancelToken` to cancel data calls that are already in progress while the user is still typing the query, so when the user stops, only one data call is made.

 An on scroll handler is checking if the user scrolled to the bottom of the page and if so, the current page number is increased by one what triggers a new data call.
-I am using `debounce` from `lodash` to make the scroll check every half a second.
+I am using `debounce` from `lodash` to make the scroll check every quarter of a second.
 Then the newly fetched results are appended after already existing ones and the user can keep on scrolling till there are no more results available for the current search.

 ### Layout